 Trade gold with FXTM

-Gold prices edged lower and remain above trend line support which is now 1,730.
-Additional support is seen near the 10-day moving average at 1,711 Target support is seen near the 50-day moving average at $1,711.
+Gold prices edged higher but remain above support is seen near the 10-day moving average at 1,715 Target support is seen near the 50-day moving average at $1,712.
 Short term momentum has turned negative as the fast stochastic generated a crossover sell.
 The current reading on the fast stochastic is 77, down from 86 which was above the overbought trigger level of 80 which could foreshadow a correction.
 Medium-term momentum has turned positive as the MACD (moving average convergence divergence) index generated a crossover buy signal.
 This occurs as the MACD line (the 12-day moving average minus the 26-day moving average) crosses above the MACD signal line (the 9-day moving average of the MACD line).
 The MACD histogram is printing near the zero-index level with a flat trajectory that points to consolidation.

 This article was originally posted on FX Empire